filodb/FiloDB/doc/ingestion.md

 You can also look at [SourceSinkSuite.scala](../kafka/src/it/scala/filodb/kafka/SourceSinkSuite.scala).

+## Testing the Consumer

+* `sbt standalone/assembly`
+* `java -cp standalone/target/scala-2.11/standalone-assembly-0.7.0.jar filodb.kafka.TestConsumer my-kafka-sourceconfig.conf`

+See the TestConsumer for more info.

 ## Recovery and Persistence

 Datasets are divided into shards.
 One shard must wholly fit into one node/process.
 Within each shard, individual time series or "partitions" are further grouped into sub-groups.
 The number of groups per shard is configurable.